INTERACT-tud-amr/mobile-manipulator-compliance/README.md

-# Mobile Manipulator Compliance
+# Dingo + Kinova Compliance

+This repo contains a framework for performing demonstrations and playing them back on the dingo + kinova robot.
-This repo contains the code accompanying the paper [Current-Based Impedance Control for Interacting with Mobile Manipulators](https://arxiv.org/abs/2403.13079) to achieve compliant control on mobile manipulators using off-the-shelf components.
-Specifically we considered the Clearpath Dingo-O base and the Kinova Gen 3 lite arm.
-We implement a current-based impedance controller on the arm and present two operational modes for interacting with the whole mobile manipulator.
+This repo is based on the code accompanying the paper [Current-Based Impedance Control for Interacting with Mobile Manipulators](https://arxiv.org/abs/2403.13079) to achieve compliant control on mobile manipulators using off-the-shelf components.

 ## Summary